k3jph/k3jph.github.io/honors/maltese-coat-arms.md

 design and its capacity to convey identity and heritage through various artistic lenses.

-{% include figure.html image="jhoward-maltese-salmeron-960px.webp" placement="right" width="6"
+{% include figure.html image="jhoward-maltese-salmeron-960px.webp" placement="right" width="6" border=true
 cap="Coat of Arms as interpreted by [Dr Antonio Salmerón](http://blason.es/)" alt="Coat of Arms as interpreted by Dr Antonio Salmerón" %}